In this article, we want to teach you to install and Configure Rootkit Hunter (rkhunter) in Linux.

 Output [ Rootkit Hunter version 1.4.6 ] File created: searched for 176 files, found 129, missing hashes 1

-At this point, you can set up cronjob and Email alerts for Rootkit hunter.
+At this point, you can set up cronjob and Email alerts for Rootkit Hunter in Linux.

 Here, you need to create a file named rkhunter.sh under the /etc/crondaily/ directory.

-It will scan your file system every day and send an email notification to your email address. you can use your favorite text editor to create the file. here we use vi text editor:
+It will scan your file system every day and send an email notification to your email address.
+To do this, you can use your favorite text editor to create the file like vi editor or nano editor.
+Here we use vi text editor:

 #!/bin/sh ( /usr/local/bin/rkhunter --versioncheck /usr/local/bin/rkhunter --update /usr/local/bin/rkhunter --cronjob --report-warnings-only ) | /bin/mail -s 'rkhunter Daily Run (your-server-name)' email@example.com

-Now set the execute permissions to your file with the following command:
+Now set the correct permissions to your file with the following command:

 chmod 755 /etc/cron.daily/rkhunter.sh

-To install Rootkit on Debian / Ubuntu distros follow these instructions.
+To install Rootkit Hunter on Debian / Ubuntu Linux distros follow these instructions.